• Home

 • Apps

-Can we agree the past 12 months made it tough for parents to share about current events with their kids?
+Can we agree that 2020 made it tough for parents to share about current events with their kids?

 Countless times I explained events unfolding in the USA or around the globe.
 Day after day, it seemed new words, phrases and conversations were introduced and explored.
 Many of which have become commonplace in how we discuss things.

-As a parent, I especially felt glued to ‘the news’ at different points in this year.
+As a parent, I especially felt glued to ‘the news’ at different points in the past few years.
 Keeping up with rapidly shifting information felt like a NEW part of my Mom job description!

 Everyday options for watching or reading the news feel very biased.
 Sensationalized.
 Political.
 So, I didn’t want this for my kids.